You have produced an amazing piece of video content and you want as many people as possible to see it on Facebook.

 Adding to that is the organic reach (i.e. who will see your video), will be dramatically reduced.
 Although no one knows exactly how the Facebook algorithm (the code that decides what you see on Facebook) works, we do know from experience it doesn’t favour YouTube links.

-Search Engine Journal (check it out here) did a study in 2015 that found reach on YouTube video links was half of what Facebook videos received, and through our work here at Social Tap, we have witnessed a further decrease.
+Search Engine Journal did a study that found reach on YouTube video was half of what Facebook videos received and another recent study found that Facebook videos get 477% more shares!
+These statistics have also been confirmed through our work here at Social Tap.

 This brings us to Facebook native video.
 When you upload a video directly to Facebook, the user experience is much better, the video is displayed as a full image across the timeline, it auto-plays in the news feed, and the organic reach is much greater.

 Any boosted posts and video advertising you do with native Facebook video will also result in a far lower CPV (cost per view), than promoting YouTube video links.

 This brings us to the conclusion that uploading the video twice reaps double the benefits.
 Once to your YouTube Channel and once to native Facebook video, so no handy shortcuts here!

 Facebook is very picky about allowing licensed content to be uploaded and will block videos which include things such as licensed music.
 This is much less of a problem than on YouTube as licensed music can be used under certain circumstances.
 You can read more about that here.